To grab the Amazon best selling book in Basketball for $2.99, click here.

 - People who think you should just pick the team with the highest win probability as champion.
 You need think contrarian.
 See Chapter 3.

 - People who don’t have 10 hours to research their bracket.
-A simple 3 step process helps you make the most important decision for your bracket.
+A simple 3 step process helps you make the most important choice for your bracket.

 - People who love March Madness.
 This book recounts the excitement of past tourneys through an optimal bracket.

-How to Win Your NCAA Tournament Pool, revised and updated for 2017, explains how to fill out your bracket based on pool size.
+How to Win Your NCAA Tournament Pool explains how to fill out your bracket based on pool size.
 This is the only genuine way to maximize your odds of winning.

-I won two pools, one of them had 100 entries, and the other had 20 entries.
-It felt great winning the pool, bragging rights in my office were almost better than the money won!
+In 2015, I won two pools, one of them had 100 entries, and the other had 20 entries.
+In 2017, I won two pools and finished second in another.— Ryan Peters, Omaha, Nebraska.

 About the author